aws-samples/amazon-ecs-stopped-tasks-cwlogs/README.md

 }
 ```

-#### AWS Lambda Function

-The Lambda function is triggered every time a task is stopped and it sends to the standard output the input event.

 #### Amazon CloudWatch Logs

 An example of the event stored in Amazon CloudWatch Logs can be found [here](cw-event.json).